zizitizi/my-devops-Roadmap/Docker/S15dockervolnet.md

 docker info - see docker fs

-#### important note: if you have 1 t stroage for infra to devops, when install linux server give partion size 300 to / and 700 to /var/,  lack of enough space to /var/ cause server crash.
+#### important note: if you have 1 t stroage for infra to devops, when install linux server give partion size 300 to / and 700 to /var/,  lack of enough space to / cause server crash.
-all apps like kuber and jenkins , ... uses /var/ to work.
-If all the storage space is occupied by Docker the serverwould be crashes.
+all apps like kuber and jenkins , ... uses /var/ to work and may be full and need to extend.
+If all the storage space is occupied by Docker the server would be crashes. if we use sparate partiotion to / and /var/ we can extend it in case of full memory in /var/ .
+OS file in / and its not extendable. but we can extend  /var/ if it was separate partion with out / or os file.

+####  volume

+docker volume ls    - list of volumes used by docker and make manually with camand by us. note that df -Th display docker overlay that made by docker itself for commit command we can not see those in docker volume ls   - command

+docker volume --help

+docker volume rm   - remove volume

+docker volume prune - remove unused local volumes

+docker volume inspect volumename  - inspect about that volume

+docker volume create volumename -  create volume

+after create new volume we can mount or attach it to a container . it look like share directory . we can see its size in host directory.

+#### bind mounts

 # docker network